-While Maine is the perfect example of a four-season vacation destination, the best time to explore Acadia is the two weeks after Labor Day.
-Just before the leaf-peeping crowds arrive, enjoy empty trails, quiet lakes, and moderate temps peaking at a perfect 70 degrees.
+While Maine is a prime example of a four-season vacation destination, the best time to explore Acadia is the two weeks after Labor Day.
+Just before the fall foliage crowds arrive, enjoy empty trails, quiet lakes, and moderate temps peaking at a perfect 70 degrees.
 If cold weather is your thing, winter in Acadia promises dog sledding, snowshoeing, ice fishing, and trail hiking.

 Acadia National Park Hours

 Acadia National Park is generally open 24 hours a day, year-round.
 A number of park roads close during the winter including Park Loop Road, Cadillac Mountain Road, and all of the unpaved roads.
 Most public facilities close in the winter as well.
 Acadia National Park is under limited operations due to COVID-19.
 For current status and frequent updates, check out Acadia’s current conditions.

 Daily park entrance fees are $30 per vehicle and $25 per motorcycle.
 An Acadia Annual Park Pass costs $55 and is valid for one year from date of purchase.

 Acadia National Park Facts

 - Small bit mighty: It might be one of the smallest national parks, but each year, Acadia is among the top ten most visited, exceeding over two million check-ins in 2019.